Is it safe to go on Safari in Uganda 2020?

 Entering Uganda by Vehicle from Kenya, Rwanda, DR Congo or Tanzania:

 Border Crossings in Uganda are merely different.
 They are locked or closed and opened when a vehicle passes through.
 It is different from what you are used to, but it is a system that works well.

 In our case, we mostly use the Border Crossings coming from Rwanda into Uganda.
 You can purchase your visa to Uganda at the border crossing without a hassle.
 This has remained so even after Rwanda engaged in a border row with Uganda closed its borders in February 2019.

-Border crossings typically take about 30 minutes and re, for the most part, hassle-free events.
-You are not asked for a bribe.
-It certainly is a safe and secure event.
+Border crossings typically take about 30 minutes and are, for the most part, hassle-free events.

 Security at a border crossing is very high, and there have not been any problems for our Clients entering Uganda.

 Capable Driver Guides – Your Guardian Angel:

 You are met by our capable driver-guide who is not just a driver but a professional guide who will guide you along in Uganda.
 He is simply a professional with years of experience who knows the roads.

 His English is excellent, and his experience and knowledge of Uganda are vast and on whose mind is your Safety and wellbeing while you are in the Pearl of Africa – Uganda.

 He knows the best routes, he knows the parks and knows the Wildlife, and he is aware of the current situation of the areas you are visiting.
 Our drivers know present Security Conditions and use Uganda Wildlife Authority Rangers on all wildlife game drives.
 Our vehicles are marked as Tourist vehicles, and that gives them hassle-free treatment from the Traffic Police.